MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 1. Select any Quantinuum available target, for example **quantinuum.sim.h1-1e**.
 1. Select the play icon to the right of the target name to start submitting the current Q# program.
 1. Add a name to identify the job, and the number of shots.
 1. Press **Enter** to submit the job.
-The job status will display at the bottom of the screen.
+The job status displays at the bottom of the screen.
 1. Expand **Jobs** and hover over your job, which displays the times and status of your job.

 ### [Q# + Python](#tab/tabid-python)